Skip to content

 Gift cards, crypto, wires, payment apps, cash, or gold

-These methods are common in scams because money can move fast and can be hard to recover.
+These are common scam payment paths because money can move quickly and recovery can be difficult.

-Stop before buying or transferring.
-Ask a trusted person or the bank to review it.
+Stop before buying, transferring, mailing, or handing over anything.
+Ask the bank or a trusted person to review the request.

 Code, password, recovery link, or screenshot

-These can let someone sign in, reset an account, or take over a session.
+These can help someone sign in, reset an account, approve a transfer, or take over a session.

 Remote access or screen sharing